Founded in 2000, Good2Give is a not-for-profit organisation that makes it easy for businesses and donors to give.

 BA Board Director

 Stephen is the principal of Good Reason, a management and IT consultancy to charities.
 He has worked in the travel, IT, and non-profit sectors as a manager, software developer, and business owner.
-In 1991, after 5 years with Qantas Holidays, he co-founded and managed Tourism Technology which developed Calypso, the dominant wholesale travel system in Australia and New Zealand.
+In 1991, after five years with Qantas Holidays, he co-founded and managed Tourism Technology which developed Calypso.
+In 2007 Stephen founded Good Reason.
+He is also a Director of The Garrett-Riggleman Trust.

 LLB (Hons), LLM, Practising Solicitor (NSW), Board Director